How do you make a pizza topped with basil pesto, fresh tomatoes, and mozzarella better? Stuff the crust with goat cheese!

-On to this pizza!
 The crust = amazing.
 So much so that it may become the “normal” crust for any pizza I make.
 I tried it with both the creamier and crumblier types of goat cheese and I’m definitely all for the creamier version.

 For my first round with this crust, I went with an expected pairing: tomatoes and mozzarella.
 But I threw in some extras with pesto (to compliment the basil in the crust) and some bacon!
 Being a meatatarian I had to have some sort of meat on my pizza O:-).

-- Preheat oven to 400 degrees with the pizza stone on the middle rack; let preheat for 10 minutes.
+- Preheat oven to 450 degrees with the pizza stone on the middle rack*; let preheat for 30 minutes.